Czech Republic in the Eurovision Song Contest: Heads of delegation

 The public broadcaster of each participating country in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
 The delegation, whose size can greatly vary, includes a head of press, the contestants, songwriters, composers and backing vocalists, among others.

 Commentators and spokespersons

-For the show's broadcast on Česká televize, various commentators have provided commentary on the contest in the Czech language.
+For the show's broadcast on ČT, various commentators have provided commentary on the contest in the Czech language.
 At the Eurovision Song Contest after all points are calculated, the presenters of the show call upon each voting country to invite each respective spokesperson to announce the results of their vote on-screen.